gregsantos/ip-derivative-agent/DEPLOYMENT_GUIDE.md

 - This will use real tokens
 - Double-check ALL addresses
-- Consider using a multisig for AGENT_ADDRESS
+- Consider using a multisig for AGENT_OWNER_ADDRESS
 - Have a rollback/emergency plan
 - Notify your team